Building Confidence with Kubernaut¶

 }

-Monitoring autonomous remediations
+Monitoring autonomous remediations¶

-At Level 4, monitoring replaces manual review:
+At Stage 4, monitoring replaces manual review:

-Signal What to watch Where
+| Signal | What to watch | Where |

-Effectiveness scores Consistent Full assessments with high scores Effectiveness Monitor metrics, audit events
+| Effectiveness scores | Consistent Full assessments with high scores |

-Notification volume Sudden spike may indicate oscillation Notification metrics (kubernaut_notification_reconciler_active)
+| Notification volume | Sudden spike may indicate oscillation | Notification metrics (kubernaut_notification_reconciler_active) |

-Circuit breaker state Channel health degradation kubernaut_notification_channel_circuit_breaker_state
+| Circuit breaker state | Channel health degradation | kubernaut_notification_channel_circuit_breaker_state |

-Assessment reasons Expired, MetricsTimedOut, or Unrecoverable indicate infrastructure issues kubernaut_effectivenessmonitor_assessments_completed_total
+| Assessment reasons | Expired, MetricsTimedOut, or Unrecoverable indicate infrastructure issues |

-ManualReviewRequired Remediation needs human attention Notification pipeline (ManualReview NRs)
+| ManualReviewRequired | Remediation needs human attention | Notification pipeline (ManualReview NRs) |

-Rollback to Level 3
+Rollback to Stage 3¶

-To move a workflow (or all workflows) back to Level 3, update the Rego policy to require approval.
+To move a workflow (or all workflows) back to Stage 3, update the Rego policy to require approval.
 Changes to the policy ConfigMap take effect on the next remediation cycle — no pod restart required.

-Level 1: Observe (Available — v1.4)
+Stage 1: Observe (Available — v1.4)¶

 At this level, Kubernaut runs the full pipeline through AI Analysis — investigating root cause and selecting a workflow — but stops before execution.
 No WorkflowExecution, RemediationApprovalRequest, or EffectivenessAssessment CRDs are created.
 The RemediationRequest completes with outcome DryRun.

-How it works
+How it works¶

-1. Alert arrives → Signal Processing enriches it → Kubernaut Agent investigates root cause
+- Alert arrives → Signal Processing enriches it → Kubernaut Agent investigates root cause

-2. Kubernaut Agent selects a workflow with a confidence score
+- Kubernaut Agent selects a workflow with a confidence score

-4. A dryRunHoldPeriod is set on the RR to suppress re-triggering for the same signal fingerprint (default: 1 hour)
+dryRunHoldPeriodis set on the RR to suppress re-triggering for the same signal fingerprint (default: 1 hour) - Operator reviews the RCA and selected workflow via audit events or notifications

 Enable dry-run mode in the Remediation Orchestrator config: